Akataya/wdc-class-4-coinmarketcap-auth-sessions/README.md

 For this part we'll implement a new feature that will allow ANY kind of user to add Cryptocurrencies to a `Favorites` list.

-Cryptocurrencies marked as favorites will remain in the user's `Session` as long as the it's logged in.
+Cryptocurrencies marked as favorites will remain in the user's `Session` as long as it's logged in.
 Whenever the user logs out, the session will clear everything it has.

 Final state of this part should look like this: